rust-lang/rfcs/text/0000-carrying-mul.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-The alternative is to not define this method, which means to do a double-wide multiplication, the user must use inline asm (unstable) or do an awkward dance of shifts and multiplications.
+- We could not define this method, which means to do a double-wide multiplication, the user must use inline asm (unstable) or do an awkward dance of shifts and multiplications.
+- We could define a `mul_high` method which merely returns the high word.

 # Prior art
 [prior-art]: #prior-art